EXTENSION OF THE DEADLINE FOR EARLY REGISTRATION WITH REDUCED FEE: DECEMBER 15, 2013!

 (Transmitting Science, Spain).

-Graduate or postgraduate degree in any Sciences discipline, basic knowledge in statistics and personal computers.
+Graduate or postgraduate degree in any Sciences discipline, basic knowledge of statistics and personal computers.
 All participants must bring their own personal laptop (Windows, Macintosh, Linux).

 - Basic principles: Mass (concept and units), force (units, special case: Weight), pressure (concept, units), energy (units, forms of energy: Potential, kinetic, elastic), power (units, example: Metabolic rate).